Welcome

 • The required structure and format for standard procedural documents and pleadings.

-• Essential content and ordering for claim forms, particulars of claim, defences, and replies.
+• Essential content and ordering for claim forms, particulars of claim, defences, and replies (including set-off and counterclaim).

-• The significance and correct use of statements of truth.
+• The significance and correct use of statements of truth and the consequences of false statements.

-• Formatting and drafting requirements for procedural and final court orders.
+• Formatting and drafting requirements for procedural and final court orders, including injunctions and consent orders, and the use of “unless” provisions and costs.

-• Common errors, mandatory formalities, and practical tips for compliance in the SQE2 exam.
+• Common errors, mandatory formalities, and practical tips for compliance, clarity, and plain English drafting (short sentences, active voice, unambiguous lists).

 Key Terms and Concepts